What is Purple Team Testing?

-A Purple Team test is a penetration test that uses both a blue team and red team combine their forces to give the deepest understanding of a company’s network security.
+A Purple Team Test is a penetration test that uses both a blue team and red team combine their forces to give the deepest understanding of a company’s network security.
 It is a series of simulated attacks that take real-world methods into account.
 Penetration tests are important pieces of any cybersecurity program.
-These are usually necessary due to government regulation, but the extent of these tests is dependent on how big the company is.
+Penetration testing is usually required due to government regulation, but the extent of these tests is dependent on how big the company is.

 The blue team represents the security aspect of a company’s network, which can be an IT team, a Managed Service Provider (MSP), or an outsourced Security Operations Center (SOC).
 They will watch for the attack and then implement responses and verify defenses against the attack that is happening against the business’s networks.